Monday, January 1, 2024

 Many Church Fathers have commented on the rich symbol of Our Lady as the Burning Bush.
 St. Ephrem saw the burning bush as a symbol of Mary’s purity and holiness, while St. John of Damascus, who lived in the 8th century AD, saw the burning bush as a symbol of the Incarnation of Christ.
 The following are inspirations that have come during my prayer time as I have been seeking to grow in equanimity, the exercise of virtue, and emotional sobriety in my life.
 I am hopeful that these thoughts might be helpful to others.

 The Blessed Virgin Mary is the burning bush because she burns brightly and fully, but is never consumed.
 The Lord Jesus is contained within her as the New Ark, along with a perpetual flow of Trinitarian Love.
 Amidst this fire, she is also perpetually the fountain of grace rooted in living waters as one 'who meditates upon the law day and night without ceasing.
-She is like a like a tree planted near streams of water, that yields its fruit in due season; Its leaves never wither; whatever he does prospers' [Ps 1:2-3], so she is in perfect balance and equalibrium.
+She is like a tree planted near streams of water, that yields its fruit in due season; Its leaves never wither; whatever he does prospers' [Ps 1:2-3], so she is in perfect balance and equalibrium.
 In other words, she does not ever become emotionally overheated!
 Her feelings do not consume her in a way that she becomes a flamethrower or a dangerous conflagration that spills out in a haphazard or chaotic way.
 Instead, she ponders all things in Her Immaculate Heart, and is thereby able to respond to any situation, event or circumstance, whether seemingly positive of negative, good or evil, with complete calm.
 She is 'full of grace' and contains such purity as the New Eve that she receives the flow of Trinitarian Love within which burns as a perpetual lantern of light and love for her spiritual children.
 By maintaining this equanimity and being perpetually focused on the Divine Will and giving her fiat in each present moment, she contains all within this perfect burning flame of the Holy Spirit.

 She is also grounded [no pun intended] in the rich soil of humility.
 She knows that Her Son is the vine and she is the branches and without Him, she can do nothing.
 The elements within her very being as contained in the image of the burning bush are completely in balance, with no excess or deficit of any emotion.
 This allows her to respond in the fullness of grace and calm, in the midst of experiencing feelings and emotions at the deepest levels due to her open Immaculate Heart, her perfect sensitivities to the Divine Will and to the sufferings of both her Son, Jesus, as well as to all of humanity.
 Yet, she stands at the foot of the Cross in total equanimity.
 She gathers with the Apostles in the Upper Room in a calm way that unites everyone together in holy expectation, prayerfulness, silence, and harmony.
 This fire of love burning within her reflects and glorifies the Holy Three.